Published July 19, 2011

 The country should ideally hold a population of 1.5 million.
 In reality, 4 million inhabitants live there.
 An additional 2.5 million tourists arrived there last year, which is a 25% increase on previous two years.

-With so much attention, problems are starting to pile up, including water shortages, increasing crime, polluted beaches, etc. Local officials are rather slow in admitting to these issues, and are currently planning to create a second airport to cater for a wave of Chinese middle-class tourists who are expected to start arriving soon.
+With so much attention, problems are starting to pile up, including water shortages, increasing crime and polluted beaches.
+Local officials are rather slow in admitting to these issues, and are currently planning to create a second airport to cater for a wave of Chinese middle-class tourists who are expected to start arriving soon.

 RELATED: Kenya Airways Expands to Australia